mortendahl/mortendahl.github.io/_drafts/secret-sharing-part2.md

     Nthird = len(A_coeffs) // 3
     for i in range(Nthird):

         j  = i
-        x = (omega**j) % Q
+        x  = pow(omega, j, Q)
-        xx = (x * x) % Q
+        xx = pow(x, 2, Q)
         A_values[j] = (B_values[i] + x * C_values[i] + xx * D_values[i]) % Q

         j  = i + Nthird
-        x = (omega**j) % Q
+        x  = pow(omega, j, Q)
-        xx = (x * x) % Q
+        xx = pow(x, 2, Q)
         A_values[j] = (B_values[i] + x * C_values[i] + xx * D_values[i]) % Q

         j  = i + Nthird + Nthird
-        x = (omega**j) % Q
+        x  = pow(omega, j, Q)
-        xx = (x * x) % Q
+        xx = pow(x, 2, Q)
         A_values[j] = (B_values[i] + x * C_values[i] + xx * D_values[i]) % Q

     return A_values
 ```

-And again we may go in the opposite, interpolation, direction by treating the values as coefficients and performing a scaling.
+And again we may go in the opposite direction and perform interpolation by simply treating the values as coefficients and performing a scaling.

 ## Optimizations

-For easy of presentation we have omitted some typical optimizations here, perhaps most typically the fact that for base 2 we have the property that `pow(omega, i, Q) == -pow(omega, i + N/2, Q)`, meaning we can cut the number of exponentiations in half compared to the above.
+For easy of presentation we have omitted some typical optimizations here, perhaps most typically the fact that for powers of 2 we have the property that `pow(omega, i, Q) == -pow(omega, i + N/2, Q)`, meaning we can cut the number of exponentiations in `fft2` in half compared to what we did above.

 More interestingly, the FFTs can be also run in-place and hence reusing the list in which the input is provided.
-This saves memory allocation and has a significant impact on performance.
-Likewise, we may gain improvements by switching to another number representation, for instance [Montgomery form](https://en.wikipedia.org/wiki/Montgomery_modular_multiplication).
+This saves memory allocations and has a significant impact on performance.
+Likewise, we may gain improvements by switching to another number representation such as [Montgomery form](https://en.wikipedia.org/wiki/Montgomery_modular_multiplication).
 Both of these approaches are described in further detail [elsewhere](https://medium.com/snips-ai/optimizing-threshold-secret-sharing-c877901231e5).

 # Application to Secret Sharing

 We can now return to applying the FFT to the secret sharing schemes.
-As mentioned earlier, using this instead of the more traditional approaches makes most sense when the vectors we are dealing with are above a certain size, such as if we are sharing several secrets together or generating many shares.
+As mentioned earlier, using this instead of the more traditional approaches makes most sense when the vectors we are dealing with are above a certain size, such as if we are generating many shares or sharing many secrets together.
 See [the Rust benchmarks](https://github.com/mortendahl/rust-threshold-secret-sharing) for more concrete numbers.

+**notice that the order of our prime `Q == 433` from the walk-through example is also divided by a power of 3, `Q == 432 = 4 * 9 * k` with `k == 12`.**

 ## Shamir's scheme